 There are six basic steps to creating a query:

-The query editor can be opened from any new expression rule, or any expression rule that contains a single
+The query editor can be opened from any

-The source constant defines which data store entity you want to query.
 In order to query a data store entity, you must first create a constant of type Data Store Entity that points to it.
 See Constants for additional information.

 If you want to use rule inputs for any of the settings in the query editor, you can create new rule inputs or edit existing ones directly from the query editor.
 You can use the query editor to change the test values of your rule inputs to test and troubleshoot your query.